fguerri/AzureVNetIntegrationPatterns/README.md

 Private Link introduces further complexity in DNS resolution.
 In the most general scenario, an instance of a service that supports Private Link may be accessed through its “native” public IP *and* through private endpoints in *multiple* VNets at the same time.
 In both cases (access through public or private endpoint) the FQDN used by clients must remain the same (as explained above); but it must be resolved to different IP addresses, depending on the endpoint (public vs. private) being accessed.
 More specifically:

 * Clients outside VNets (and not connected to VNets with private endpoints through site-to-site VPNs or Expressroute private peering) must resolve the FQDN of the instance they want to access to the service’s public IP address;
 * Clients deployed in VNets with a private endpoint must resolve the same FQDN to the IP address assigned to the private endpoint in *their own* VNet.
-In other words, DNS resolution for service instances exposed over private endpoints must be customized in each VNet[^5].
+In other words, DNS resolution for service instances exposed over private endpoints must be customized in each VNet.

+> It should be noted that Private Link introduces requirements that cannot be addressed by simply running a “split horizon” DNS service.
+In fact, Private Link requires DNS resolution to change not only based on the client’s location (for example, inside vs. outside an Azure VNet) but also based on whether or not private endpoints have been defined for any given instance.

 Microsoft Azure allows users to customize name resolution for service instances associated to private endpoints by adding one more level of indirection in the mapping between instance FQDNs and IP addresses, as detailed below.